digital-asset/daml/docs/source/error-codes/self-service/index.rst

         - an `error category`,

-        - a `correlation id`.
+        - a `correlation id`,

-        - a human readable message
+        - a human readable message,

         - and optional additional metadata.